 Recessed Drainers provide an ingressed worktop section, which is lower than the standard surface.
 This localises drips and spills into an isolated area, directing any overspill neatly into the basin.

 We supply stainless sinks which can be delivered and installed with our worktops ready for plumbing.

 Typically, a quartz worktop will be joined together with a Butt-Corner Joint for simplicity, material economy, and cost savings.
-The high precision of our cutting process ensures this join is as seamless as possible.
+To avoid sharp edges, this joint has a v-groove indentation on the surface.

 For more advanced edge details, such as Imperial, Bullnose, Ovolo, Milano & Venetian, a Scribed Corner Joint will be necessary.
 This ensures that the edge detail can be continued around the corner, as the inside corner produced allows both worktop segments to meet along the same 45 degree vertex.